YukieMan97/classDiagramVisualizer/MILESTONES.md

 Any changes to original analysis/visualisation design:
 - things to consider: colour representation if project is very large, display # of classes/methods/fields/etc., visualize stats/data about program (ex. # lines of code in each class).

+## Milestone 4
+Status of implementation:
+- Jeremy got the Java parser working, however Avi thinks Java Swing might be difficult to use for our visualization aspect.
+So we will need to discuss what language our implementation will be in.
+Plans for final user study:
+- contact previous users and new users to test our program
+- receive feedback and make changes to our implementation if required Planned timeline for the remaining days:
+- Before Nov 25th: Complete implementation before Nov 25th with some tests
+- Nov 25th: Complete final user study
+- Nov 25th-26th: Make changes according to final user study feedback
+- Nov 26th-30th: Test our implementation more and make the according fixes